 We let you in on tranquil hidden parks in Singapore for some alone time with nature.

 When it comes to hanging out with Mother Nature, we all have our go-to parks, gardens, beaches and offshore islands.
 Embarking on a fitness journey?
 We’ve got the best nature trails in Singapore covered.
 Needless to say, we’re doing pretty well living up to our Garden City title.
-But if you’re on the hunt for something off the beaten track, we’ve uncovered the lesser-known secret gardens and hidden parks in Singapore for your mid-day breather.
+But are you on the hunt for something off the beaten track?
+We’ve uncovered lesser-known secret gardens and hidden parks in Singapore for your mid-day breather.
 Grab a sandwich and let’s explore!

 Unlike the pocket parks on this list, the one at Telok Blangah is huge.
-It’s part of the Southern Ridges, which also includes Mount Faber Park, HortPark, Kent Ridge Park and Labrador Nature Reserve.
-You can dive into the elevated trek at Forest Walk for something more rugged, or check out Henderson Waves to admire the city skyline from up high.
+It’s part of the Southern Ridges.
+This also includes Mount Faber Park, HortPark, Kent Ridge Park and Labrador Nature Reserve.
+You can dive into the elevated trek at Forest Walk for something more rugged.
+Or check out Henderson Waves to admire the city skyline from up high.
 Another great place for photo-taking: The Terrace Garden, which boasts 360-degree sights of the island.

 Telok Blangah Hill Park, enter via Henderson Road